CRG-CNAG/TOPOS/README.md

 ### b) Retrained model

-In addition to the previous steps, you'll have to download the training matrix, for which you can find the link [here](https://github.com/CRG-CNAG/TOPOS/).
+In addition to the previous steps, you'll have to download the training matrix, which can find [here](https://www.dropbox.com/s/doh8eb0pky2y33a/df_train_prim_met_lines.pkl.zip?dl=0).
 Then you just have to unzip it and copy to the `required_data` directory.

 ```
 unzip df_train_prim_met_lines.pkl.zip